 Jewellery worth £300, a £350 Smythson purse, £400 on an iPad, a £105 foundation, a £500 Missoni sweater, a pair of jeans for £200, a £350 art starter kit, £46 on a candle, £105 on theatre tickets, a £100 perfume and a £1,000 Chanel bag.
 Nice list, huh?
 These are just some of the lovely Christmas gifts that Paula* has bought for her friends and family.

 As Christmas approaches, people often feel pressured to spend well beyond their means on gifts and food, and frequently end up in debt as a result.
-The pressure is even more of a strain this year, given the impact the global pandemic has had on all of us.
+The pressure is even more of a strain this year, given the impact the global pandemic has had on all of us for the last two years.
 A recent study by debt charity StepChange found that two thirds of people are already struggling to afford Christmas.

 Christmas is spoken of as a 'magical' time but it also brings financial pressure, with nearly a third of families using borrowed money to buy food and gifts throughout the holiday period.
 Those who borrow money will take on average seven months to pay it back.